-- b.
-Work Papers.
-The SPF's confirmatory testing is conducted through a review of the Work Papers.
-As described in Prior Compliance Reports, the Work Papers reviewed by the SPF for each test period consist of analyses and other evidence to support the IRG's findings and conclusions, including borrower account documents and screen shots and other documentation from the SOR.
-Similar to previous test periods for each Metric tested, the SPF reviewed evidence provided by the IRG for each loan selected by the SPF for review, or policies and procedures Servicer had in place.
-Based on the SPF's independent review of each loan or policies and procedures, the SPF determined whether it concurred with the IRG's conclusions regarding Servicer's compliance with the Servicing Standards for each Metric tested.
-While performing its testing procedures, the SPF had ongoing discussions with the IRG to obtain clarification and additional documentation, as needed. - c.
-Testing of Sub-Samples and Selection.
-To confirm the adequacy of the testing and conclusions reached by the IRG, the SPF performed confirmatory testing on subsamples of items tested by the IRG.
-Consistent with the procedures described in Prior Compliance Reports, the SPF determined the appropriate size of the sub-samples for loan-level testing and followed the same sub-sample selection methodology for Test Periods 5 and 6 as it did in previous test periods.
-In so doing, the SPF was able to confirm that the work of the IRG was accurate and complete in all material respects by re-performing the test work conducted by the IRG, including review of the documents and other information considered by the IRG in reaching its overall Metric testing conclusions.
-In addition, the SPF confirmed the appropriateness of the sample sizes determined by the IRG by recalculating the sample sizes for each of the Loan Testing Populations for Metrics subject to loan-level testing in each of the relevant test periods.
+- 2. Work Papers.
+The SPF's confirmatory testing of Metrics is conducted through a review of the IRG's Work Papers.
+The SPF's confirmatory testing was conducted in a similar manner and following consistent protocols to review loan-level and other supporting documentation from Servicer's SOR as previously explained in detail in Prior Compliance Reports.
+Based on the SPF's independent review of the relevant evidence, the SPF determined whether it concurred with the IRG's conclusions regarding Servicer's compliance with the Metrics tested. - 3.
+Selection and Testing of Sub-Samples.
+To confirm the adequacy of the testing and conclusions reached by the IRG, the SPF performed confirmatory testing on sub-samples of items tested by the IRG for each Metric subject to loan-level testing.
+Consistent with the procedures described in Prior Compliance Reports, the SPF determined the appropriate size of the sub-samples for loan-level testing and followed a similar sub-sample selection methodology for Test Periods 9 and 10 as it did in previous test periods.
+In so doing, the SPF was able to confirm that the work of the IRG was accurate and complete in all material respects by reperforming the test work conducted by the IRG, including reviewing documents and other information considered by the IRG in reaching its overall metric testing conclusions.